 This brief overview of other training-related considerations will ensure safe and effective training:

 There can be too much of a good thing.
-If training for a marathon, you don't need to go out and run 26.2 miles every day.
+If training for a marathon, you don't need to run 26.2 miles every day.
 Generally, only one or two longer training sessions per week is needed to train for a long-distance event, such as a marathon.
 The remaining training sessions can be of shorter duration but perhaps at a higher intensity, such as high-intensity interval session (HIIT), which can completed in as little as 20 to 30 minutes.

 For race day, if the forecast is for an unusually hot and humid day, it's best to accept a slower race time and lower the intensity/pace rather than pushing through it and risking heat-related complications.
-Optimal racing conditions for the human body generally are around 55 degrees Fahrenheit with low humidity, so don't expect to break any records if the heat index is in the 90s.
+Optimal racing conditions generally are around 55 F with low humidity, so don't expect to break any records if the heat index is in the 90s.

-Throughout a race, consuming 6–8 ounces every 10 to 15 minutes can help maintain hydration levels.
-Adding salt, electrolytes and carbohydrates or consuming sports beverages can help facilitate fluid absorption and also provide an additional source of energy during the race.
-Following the race, consuming 2–3 cups of fluid per pound of body weight lost via sweat can help rehydrate.
+Throughout a race, consuming 6 to 8 ounces every 10 to 15 minutes can help maintain hydration levels.
+Adding salt, electrolytes and carbohydrates or consuming sports beverages can help facilitate fluid absorption and provide an additional source of energy during the race.
+Following the race, consuming 2 to 3 ounces of fluid per pound of body weight lost via sweat can help rehydrate.

-It may be best to consult with a performance coach or exercise physiologist to develop a periodized training program which incorporates variation in training volume, such as distance or mileage, and intensity from week to week leading up to a race event.
-This type of periodized training program will provide appropriate levels of training-related stressors to stimulate needed physiological adaptations but also incorporate strategic periods of rest or reduced training to facilitate recovery and prevent overtraining-related problems.
+It may be best to consult with a performance coach or exercise physiologist to develop a training program which incorporates variation in training volume, such as distance or mileage, and intensity from week to week leading up to a race event.
+This type of training program can provide appropriate levels of training-related stressors to stimulate needed physiological adaptations but also incorporate strategic periods of rest or reduced training to facilitate recovery and prevent overtraining-related problems.
 This performance coach also can help determine an appropriate training program around multiple race events, and help with optimizing performance leading into race week and maximizing recovery following each race.